This feature requires an Enterprise account with the Events feature added.

-1. Start by creating an event on Vimeo by clicking New Video > Create live event.
+- 1. Start by creating an event on Vimeo by selecting the New video dropdown and then Create event.

 How to configure RTMP

-1. Find the RTMPS URL and Stream Key on the RTMP setup page.
+- Find the RTMPS URL and Stream Key on the Stream panel.

 ⚠️Note: If your encoder does not support RTMPS, click Copy RTMP URL below the RTMPS field to get the standard RTMP URL.

 For your backup encoder, copy and paste the same RTMP(s) URL, but instead of the standard Stream Key, copy and paste the Backup stream key into the Stream Key field in your backup encoder.